criadoperez/linux/Documentation/filesystems/xfs-online-fsck-design.rst

   The cron job does not have this protection.

-- **Fuzz Kiddiez**: There are many people now who seem to think that running automated fuzz testing of ondisk artifacts to find mischevious behavior and spraying exploit code onto the public mailing list for instant zero-day disclosure is somehow of some social benefit.
+- **Fuzz Kiddiez**: There are many people now who seem to think that running automated fuzz testing of ondisk artifacts to find mischievous behavior and spraying exploit code onto the public mailing list for instant zero-day disclosure is somehow of some social benefit.
   In the view of this author, the benefit is realized only when the fuzz